 Many interesting future research directions lie ahead.
 Our method showed superior results over SBQ in long code lengths, especially with data-dependent methods.
 In case of data-dependent methods, our method showed comparable accuracy even at 32 bit code lengths and outperformed SBQ afterwards.
 However, our method showed a bit lower or comparable performance over SBQ with LSH at 32 or 64 bit code lengths, while outperforming SBQ afterwards.
 These results indicate that it is better to use a single bit for each projection for short code lengths, i.e. 32 bit code lengths.
 Also, our approach can be easily extended to allocate more than two bits per one hashing function.
 The most important question that needs to be addressed is how to determine an appropriate number of bits for each projection.
-It should consider variances of projected dimensions without assuming a uniform distribution, which makes all bits to carry effective information [29].
 Furthermore, designing a distance metric for this encoding scheme would be very challenging and thus we may have to learn useful metric functions for maximizing the performance of this approach.
 Currently, we optimized our encoding scheme given a hashing method.
 As a next step, it would be very interesting to jointly optimize both encoding scheme and hashing functions.
 As demonstrated by the fact that our method achieved the best results with iterative quantization [10] that also aims to minimize the quantization error, this joint optimization can further improve the accuracy of nearest neighbor search.